juliesymons/juliesymons/GettingStarted.md

 ## Operators

 All field operations are expressed using *operators*.
 An *operator* combines one or more *tensor fields* to create a new *tensor field*.
-CCT provides many built-in *operators*, but the platform is also extensible to accommodate computations cannot be expressed by combining existing operators.
+CCT provides many built-in *operators*, but the platform is also extensible to accommodate computations that cannot be expressed by combining existing operators.

 ### Built-in Operators

-To start with, there are the algebraic *operators*.
+The most basic *operators* are the algebraic *operators*.
 For example, the `+` *operator* can be used to combine two *tensor fields* with the same shape and tensor order into a new field with the same shape and order, where each tensor element is the sum of the corresponding tensor elements in the operands.
 The `*` *operator* can be used to multiply every element in a matrix by a constant 2.
 The tutorial at `libcog/operators/Algebraic.scala` shows the use of a few of the algebraic *operators*.

-The algebraic operators are: `+ - * / %`
+The algebraic *operators* are: `+ - * / %`

 For the comparison *operators*, such as `>=`, see tutorial example `libcog/operators/Comparison.scala`.
 Note, the equality and inequality operators in CCT are `===` and `!===`.
 These operators along with algebraic operators, the feedback operator (`<==`), and the outer product operator (`^`) are defined in the **cct-core** CogOperatorAPI.